zwang378/BitcoinPriceMonitorDjango/README.md

-# BitcoinPriceMonitorDjango
+BitcoinPriceMonitorDjango
-Bitcoin Price Monitor
 =============================

 A simple web app shows important Bitcoin information only.
 You can see a few Bitcoin information on this web app.
-The purpose of this project is to implement the idea of MVC or MTV on Django.
+The purpose of this project is to implement the idea of MVC/MTV on Django.

 Introduction
 ------------